 Even when I try to take an extra moment to try and fully twist the leg to the locking position before placing the tripod, it still tends to happen.
 A lever lock style tripod leg (like on the Slik Sprint series) won’t have this problem unless the photographer forgets to close a lever altogether.

 A lever lock system also makes it easier to make height adjustments while the tripod is placed.
 While height adjustments can be made on the legs while the tripod is placed, it is not all that easy to secure the knob without completely picking up the tripod.

 The Bottom Line

-Although I wouldn’t call necessarily call it a bargain, at $125 this tripod is priced within the budget of almost any photographer out there.
+Although I wouldn’t call necessarily call it a bargain, this tripod is priced within the budget of almost any photographer out there.

 Just remember the drawbacks of the Backpacker Air before investing in it as your go-to tripod.
 It’s great for landscape photographers that carry their gear great distances and look for the lightest gear possible.
 Photographers with large cameras in need of a beefy tripod will need to look elsewhere.

 Best Use for this tripod: Landscape Photography in Remote Locations

 More Mirrorless Camera Resources from Mountain Tripper